 How Does Titanium Exposure Happen?

 Exposure to titanium often happens by way of titanium compounds that are added to cosmetics, sunscreens, paints, and food.
 Titanium dioxide nano particles is usually the compound in question and safety concerns have been expressed.
-Unfortunately, you don’t have a choice in whether or not you’re exposed.
+Unfortunately, you don't have a choice in whether or not you're exposed.
 Even if you avoid products that contain titanium dioxide nano particles, the other nano particles that everyone else uses will be excreted or washed away into the sewage system and into the environment.
-This “low dose” exposure may manifest into a range of effects.
+Even with a low exposure, this may manifest into a range of effects.

 Another matter of concern is that titanium dioxide is an ingredient in food coloring... and the foods with the highest content are candy and gum.
 A Monte Carlo analysis found that children have the greatest exposure because of high titanium content in sweets.
 Personal care products such as toothpastes and sunscreens often contain titanium too.